Skip to Content

 Expert Tips:

-• Cut the potatoes the same size to ensure they cook at the same rate.
+• Uniformly cut the potatoes.
+Cut the potatoes into wedges of a similar size to ensure they cook at the same rate.

-• Pat the potatoes dry to remove the excess moisture.
+• Remove excess moisture.
+Pat the potatoes dry to remove excess moisture and help them become nice and crispy.

-• Shake the air fryer basket halfway through to keep the potatoes from sticking.
+• Shake things up.
+Shake the air fryer basket halfway through to prevent the potatoes from sticking.

 Nutrition